genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/03_views/02_views-advanced.md

 Available join types are INNER and OUTER.
 If you do not specify the type, it defaults to OUTER.

-- `INNER` joins require that all joins match exactly; if one single join fails to match, the row will be discarded.
+- `INNER` joins require all joins to match exactly; if one single join fails to match, the row will be discarded.
 - `OUTER` joins provide null references for failed joins and will still allow the row to be built.

 ```kotlin